-• The local government has the primary responsibility of sheltering citizens.

-- The local government will first call trained voluntary agencies for mass care services.
-Red Cross approved shelter sites, (ARC 44-96) guidelines for hurricane shelters, will be considered as a first step to identifying shelters.
-If the local government becomes overwhelmed, state services are requested. - The Mississippi Department of Human Services (MDHS) will act in conjunction with Red Cross to carry out all duties in meeting victims' needs.
-This includes supporting Red Cross in the operation of shelters/temporary housing, food services, emergency human needs, and limited health and medical needs (ESF #8). - The State Disaster Housing Program will be implemented as appropriate to augment the resources of Red Cross and other participating agencies. - As a Joint Field Office (JFO) and other support facilities are established, state personnel will be housed jointly with their federal counterparts.
+- The local government has the primary responsibility of sheltering citizens. - The local government will first call trained voluntary agencies for mass care services.
+Shelter sites with Red Cross agreements per accepted hurricane shelter standards, will be considered as a first step to identifying shelters.
+If the local government becomes overwhelmed, state services are requested via Resource Request and Deployment in WebEOC to the State Mass Care Coordinator. - The Mississippi Department of Human Services (MDHS) will act in conjunction with Red Cross to carry out all duties in meeting victims' needs.
+This includes supporting Red Cross in the operation of shelters/temporary housing, food services, emergency human needs.
+Limited health and medical needs may be coordinated through ESF #8.